Trusts and foundations

 How our trust companies work

-We have fully licensed trust companies in Jersey (Channel Islands), the Bahamas, Cayman Islands and Singapore.
-Our trust companies are 100% subsidiaries of UBS AG, with trust professionals based in various locations, and are part of our wealth protection solutions.
+We operate fully licensed trust companies in Jersey (Channel Islands), the Bahamas, Cayman Islands, and Singapore.
+All are 100% subsidiaries of UBS AG, complete with experienced trustees based in various locations.

-Our trustees can hold all forms of cash, securities, structured products and other bankable assets.
-We can look after your trust needs even when you have more than one banking relationship, by holding bankable assets with third-party banks.
-In some circumstances, our trust companies can also hold non-bankable assets such as real estate.
+Our trustees are capable of managing various asset classes, including cash, securities, structured products, and other bankable assets.
+We can also handle your trust needs seamlessly, even when your assets are spread across multiple banking relationships, including third-party banks.
+In some circumstances, our trust companies can also hold non-bankable assets such as real estate and more.

 Your benefits of setting up a trust with UBS